 In 1967 John Wayne wrote to Democratic President Lyndon Johnson requesting military assistance for his pro-war film about Vietnam.
 The Defense Department had previously helped other war films like Sands of Iwo Jima (1949) and The Longest Day (1962).
 Jack Valenti told the President, "Wayne's politics are wrong, but insofar as Vietnam is concerned, his views are right.
 If he made the picture he would be saying the things we want said."
 Wayne got enough help from the Defense Department to make this film, which became one of the most controversial movies of all time.

-Possibly due to the bad critical reaction, it's been a long held belief by many people that the movie was also a box office flop.
-Actually, it was one of John Wayne's biggest box office successes, attracting millions of moviegoers and ending up being the eleventh highest grossing movie of 1968, with reported grosses of 21,707,027 dollars.
+Possibly due to the film's extremely negative critical reactions, it's been a long-held belief by many people that it was also a box-office flop.
+Actually, it was one of John Wayne's biggest box-office successes, attracting millions of moviegoers and ending up being the 13th highest grossing movie of 1968, with reported grosses of 21,707,027 dollars.

 Late in the movie John Wayne can be seen to wrap his rappelling rope through a carabineer the wrong way.
 Called a "fatal hookup" in the Army, this would result in an immediate fall once weight was applied.